The History of the Trapper Keeper

 Testing the Market

-The prototype Trapper Keepers—one with the logo, one without.
+Early Trapper Keepers—one with the logo, one without.

-The prototype Trapper Keepers—one with the logo, one without. / Courtesy of E. Bryant Crutchfield.
+Early Trapper Keepers—one with the logo, one without. / Courtesy of E. Bryant Crutchfield.

-With his product named, and a prototype created (the “Trapper Keeper” logo stuck on in press-on-type, and the design—soccer players—held on with tape), Crutchfield went to the next step: more focus group testing.
+With the product named, and a prototype created (the “Trapper Keeper” logo stuck on in press-on-type, and the design—soccer players—held on with tape), Crutchfield went to the next step: more focus group testing.
 He and other Mead representatives went to schools with the Trappers and Trapper Keeper, talking to students and teachers to get feedback.
 He also looked for input a little closer to home, from his 13-year-old daughter and 15-year-old son: “I had access to what they were doing in school,” he says, “and I saw their lockers and talked to their teachers.”

-Prior to the test, Crutchfield wrote a commercial and flew from Dayton, Ohio—where Mead (and now ACCO) was based—to Manhattan, where he hired three actors and filmed the clip for a mere $5000 in just three hours.
-He was short on cash, so it had to get done—but getting it done wasn't easy.
+Prior to the test, Crutchfield claims he wrote a commercial and flew from Dayton, Ohio—where Mead (and now ACCO) was based—to Manhattan, where he says he hired three actors and filmed the clip for a mere $5000 in just three hours.
+He was short on cash, so it had to get done—but getting it done wasn’t easy.
 One actor in particular was having a tough time.
 “It was very straightforward—the kid had a notebook in his arms, and his papers fell out [when a cute girl came over],” Crutchfield says.
 “We were about 20 minutes away from when the camera goes off [when] he finally got it.
 I said ‘Wrap!’ and that was it.”

 A play-by-play of the first Trapper Keeper commercial.